bradjasper/RadialMenu/README.md

 # RadialMenu

-**Looking for help?** For $150/hr I'll help with your RadialMenu problems including integrating it into your project.
-Email bjasper@gmail.com to get started!

 **Experimental Software:** Fun to play with, but probably shouldn't put it in production (yet).

 RadialMenu is a custom control that allows you to provide a context menu to a user on a touch screen (generally after a long press).
 This is similar to the record functionality Apple introduced for iMessage in iOS 8.